brainstormforce/wp-spectra/readme.txt

 * Improvement: Global - Added responsive support for gradient background settings.
 * Fix: Global - Resolved an issue wherein the custom CSS would get special characters converted to unicode.
 * Fix: Global - Resolved an issue wherein the translated setting panels in some Spectra blocks would cause some Spectra Pro features in those blocks to not work as expected.
+* Fix: Container - Resolved an issue wherein the Core Image block's alignment would not work as expected when inside a Container.

 = x.x.x =
 * Improvement: Tabs - Enhanced accessibility in the tabs and improved the content accessibility.